tournament-js/autonomy/README.md

 These library is partly inspired by Haskell's [Prelude](https://hackage.haskell.org/package/base/docs/Prelude.html), but its exports are optimized for JavaScript semantics and performance.

+This will start to look even more haskelly when the new module syntax pipes in and you can import what you need.
+But for now, enjoy your `$` spam.

 ## Usage
 Attach it to the short variable of choice: